Best Things to do in Tenerife with Kids

 With that said, most of you would be wondering where to stay with kids in Tenerife?

 Tenerife has lots of types of accommodation to offer, from fancy hotels to private apartments and kids hotels.
+Have a look at the best family hotels in Tenerife too.

 1. Renting a holiday villa